WebAssembly: Limitations

+Web browsers do not permit WebAssembly code to directly manipulate the Document Object Model.
+Wasm code must defer to JavaScript for this.

+In an October 2023 survey of developers, less than half of the 303 participants were satisfied with the state of WebAssembly.
+A large majority cited the need for improvement in four areas: WASI, debugging support, integration with JavaScript and browser APIs, and build tooling.

-WebAssembly is supported on desktops, and mobile, but on the latter, in practice (for non-small memory allocations, such as with Unity game engine) there are "grave limitations that make many applications infeasible to be reliably deployed on mobile browsers [..]
+For memory-intensive allocations in WebAssembly, there are "grave limitations that make many applications infeasible to be reliably deployed on mobile browsers [..]
 Currently allocating more than ~300MB of memory is not reliable on Chrome on Android without resorting to Chrome-specific workarounds, nor in Safari on iOS."

-There is no direct Document Object Model (DOM) access; however, it is possible to create proxy functions for this, for example through stdweb or web_sys when using the Rust language.

-All major web browsers allow WebAssembly if Content-Security-Policy is not specified, or if "unsafe-eval" is used, but otherwise the major web browsers behave differently.
-In practice WebAssembly can't be used on Chrome without "unsafe-eval", while a worker thread workaround is available.
+All major browsers allow WebAssembly if Content-Security-Policy is not specified, or if the value unsafe-eval is used, but behave differently otherwise; Chrome requires unsafe-eval, though a worker thread can be a workaround.

 Security considerations

 In June 2018, a security researcher presented the possibility of using WebAssembly to circumvent browser mitigations for Spectre and Meltdown security vulnerabilities once support for threads with shared memory is added.
 Due to this concern, WebAssembly developers put the feature on hold.
 However, in order to explore these future language extensions, Google Chrome added experimental support for the WebAssembly thread proposal in October 2018.

 WebAssembly has been criticized for allowing greater ease of hiding the evidence for malware writers, scammers and phishing attackers; WebAssembly is present on the user's machine only in its compiled form, which "[makes malware] detection difficult".
-The speed and concealability of WebAssembly have led to its use in hidden crypto mining on the website visitor's device.
+Speed and the easy ability to conceal in WebAssembly have led to its use in hidden crypto mining within the website visitor's device.
 Coinhive, a now defunct service facilitating cryptocurrency mining in website visitors' browsers, claims their "miner uses WebAssembly and runs with about 65% of the performance of a native Miner."
 A June 2019 study from the Technische Universität Braunschweig analyzed the usage of WebAssembly in the Alexa top 1 million websites and found the prevalent use was for malicious crypto mining, and that malware accounted for more than half of the WebAssembly-using websites studied.
 An April 2021 study from Universität Stuttgart found that since then crypto mining has been marginalized, falling to below 1% of all WebAssembly modules gathered from a wide range of sources, also including the Alexa top 1 million websites.

-The ability to effectively obfuscate large amounts of code can also be used to disable ad blocking and privacy tools that prevent web tracking like Privacy Badger.

 As WebAssembly supports only structured control flow, it is amenable toward security verification techniques including symbolic execution.
-Current efforts in this direction include the Manticore symbolic execution engine.